kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_task.rst

    - Set appropriate thresholds for physics-based detection

 **Event Management**
-   - Reset object poses to initial positions on environment reset
+   - Reset object poses to initial positions on reset
-   - Handle cases where assets don't have initial poses defined
+   - Handle cases where assets don't have defined poses
    - Use ``set_object_pose()`` function for consistent positioning

 **Configuration Classes**